MirabalElizabeth/plant-humanities-summer-program/strawberry/README.md

                end="1:02"
 			   caption="*The Indigenous story of the strawberry*, City News.">

+The elaborate and delicate Iroquois handbag that you can see here showcases tiny colored beads that depict both the flower and fruit of the strawberry plant.
+This design illustrates the interaction between the plant and hummingbirds, stressing the relevance of the pollination process.
+This handiwork validates the diffusion of botanical and ecological knowledge across different types of cultural artifacts.
+The bag is an aesthetic object that becomes another form of writing and inscription of strawberry plants in the world.
+<param ve-image
+	   src="gh:MirabalElizabeth/plant-humanities-summer-program/main/strawberry/cartera.jpg"
+	   caption="Iroquois handbag, Samuel L. Thomas, 2001, Niagara Falls, United States.The British Museum.">

+In a different kind of festivity than the nineteenth-century European strawberry parties, the Connecticut River Powwow Society hosts their annual Strawberry Moon Powwow in late June in Somers, Connecticut.
+During this celebration, they prepare Strawberry Moon Tea with frozen and fresh strawberries and sassafras and serve it chilled or hotl[^28].
+Cherokees believe that strawberries have properties that can help mend lovers’ disagreementsl[^29].

 	   Strawberries are cultivated by planting certified, disease-free plants in a sunny location with well-drained soil.
 Proper spacing, soil preparation, and maintenance are crucial for healthy growth and abundant fruit production[^25].
 <param ve-compare
 	   src="wc:A_fruiting_%E2%80%9CIngram%27s_Frogmore_Late_Pine%E2%80%9D_strawberry_plant_(Fr_Wellcome_V0044427.jpg"
                caption="Twins">